ToshioCP/Gtk4-tutorial/gfm/sec31.md

 If `expression` is evaluated, the second parameter `another_expression` is evaluated in advance.
 The value of `another_expression` is the `label` (GtkLabel instance).
-Then, `expression` looks up "label" property of the label and the evaluation results "Hello".
+Then, `expression` looks up "label" property of the label and the evaluation results in "Hello".

 In the example above, the second argument of `gtk_property_expression_new` is another expression.
 But the second argument can be NULL.